+- 7. Employee morale, health, and welfare costs;

+- 8. Equipment and other capital expenditures;

+- 9. Gains and losses on disposition of depreciable property and other capital assets and substantial relocation of federal programs;

+- 10. Insurance and indemnification;

+- 11. Maintenance, operations, and repairs;

+- 12. Materials and supplies costs;

+- 13. Meetings and conferences;

-14. Memberships, subscriptions, and professional activity costs; 15.
-Security costs; 16.
-Professional service costs: 17.
-Proposal costs; 18.
-Publication and printing costs; 19.
-Rearrangement and alteration costs; 20.
-Rental costs of building and equipment; 21.
-Training costs; and 22.
-Travel costs.
-Costs Forbidden by Federal Law.
-2 CFR Part 200s and EDGAR identify certain costs that may never be paid with federal funds.
+- 14. Memberships, subscriptions, and professional activity costs;

+- 15. Security costs;

+- 16. Professional service costs;

+- 17. Proposal costs;

+- 18. Publication and printing costs;

+- 19. Rearrangement and alteration costs;

+- 20. Rental costs of building and equipment;

+- 21. Training costs; and

+- 22. Travel costs.

+- D. Costs Forbidden by Federal Law.
+2 Code of Federal Regulations Part 200s and EDGAR identify certain costs that may never be paid with federal funds.
 The following list provides examples of such costs.
 If a cost is on this list, it may not be supported with federal funds.
 The fact that a cost is not on this list does not mean it is necessarily permissible.
-Other important restrictions apply to federal funds, such as those items detailed in the 2 CFR Part 200s; thus, the following list is not exhaustive: 1.
-Advertising and public relations costs (with limited exceptions), including promotional items and memorabilia, models, gifts, and souvenirs; 2.
-Alcoholic beverages; 3.
-Bad debts: 4.
-Contingency provisions (with limited exceptions); 5.
-Fundraising and investment management costs (with limited exceptions); 6.
-Donations; 7.
-Contributions: 8.
-Entertainment (amusement, diversion, and social activities and any associated costs); 9.
-Fines and penalties;
+Other important restrictions apply to federal funds, such as those items detailed in the 2 Code of Federal Regulations Part 200s; thus, the following list is not exhaustive:

+- 1. Advertising and public relations costs (with limited exceptions), including promotional items and memorabilia, models, gifts, and souvenirs;

+- Alcoholic beverages;

+- 3. Bad debts;

+- 4. Contingency provisions (with limited exceptions);

+- 5. Fundraising and investment management costs (with limited exceptions);

+- 6. Donations:

+- 7. Contributions;

+- 8. Entertainment (amusement, diversion, and social activities and any associated costs);

+- 9. Fines and penalties: